-107. Given that the KRS Board cannot bring the claims, the only way these facially meritorious and potentially valuable claims can be vigorously prosecuted and Defendants held accountable for their misconduct, is by this derivative action (i) prosecuted by experienced, competent, private lawyers on a contingent basis with litigation expenses advanced to assure a vigorous, independent, uncompromised prosecution of these claims; (ii) under this court's ongoing supervision where the resolution of this case is under the control of the court; and (iii) where any recovery by settlement or otherwise can be placed under the control of a "special fiduciary" appointed by the court to make sure any net recovery is used - as the Kentucky Pension Law commands - "solely in the interests of the members and beneficiaries" and for the "exclusive purpose of providing benefits to members and beneficiaries" so that any recovery on the taxpayer claims for the Commonwealth is used exclusively to reduce KRS funding deficit and thus benefit taxpayers.
+facially meritorious and potentially valuable claims can be vigorously prosecuted and Defendants held accountable for their misconduct, is by this derivative action (i) prosecuted by experienced, competent, private lawyers on a contingent basis with litigation expenses advanced to assure a vigorous, independent, uncompromised prosecution of these claims; (ii) under this court's ongoing supervision where the resolution of this case is under the control of the court; and (iii) where any recovery by settlement or otherwise can be placed under the control of a "special fiduciary" appointed by the court to make sure any net recovery is used - as the Kentucky Pension Law commands - "solely in the interests of the members and beneficiaries" and for the "exclusive purpose of providing benefits to members and beneficiaries" so that any recovery on the taxpayer claims for the Commonwealth is used exclusively to reduce KRS funding deficit and thus benefit taxpayers.

-108. As detailed herein, all of the KRS trustees in office when this action was filed suffered from disabling conflicts of interest and divided loyalties which preclude them from exercising independent good faith judgment required to commence, oversee, and pursue this type of expensive and contentious litigation.
-A majority of the Board of Trustees participated in, approved of, and/or permitted some or all of the wrongs alleged herein, concealed or disguised those wrongs, or recklessly and/or negligently disregarded them.

-109. They would and will not sue the Investment, Actuarial or Fiduciary Advisors because to do so necessarily would expose their own mistakes and misconduct and show that they are culpable co-actors and schemers, who were pursuing a common course of wrongful conduct with them.
+- 109. As detailed herein, all of the KRS trustees in office when this action was filed suffered from disabling conflicts of interest and divided loyalties which preclude them from exercising independent good faith judgment required to commence, oversee, and pursue this type of expensive and contentious litigation.
+A majority of the Board of Trustees participated in, approved of, and/or permitted some or all of the wrongs alleged herein, concealed or disguised those wrongs, or recklessly and/or negligently disregarded them. - Advisors because to do so necessarily would expose their own mistakes and misconduct and show that they are culpable co-actors and schemers, who were pursuing a common course of wrongful conduct with them.
 Also, in a direct action by KRS, contractual defenses would or will be available to the defendants that are not available when the claims are pursued derivatively.
-To think that under these circumstances Trustees would undertake to sue themselves and the third parties with whom they have worked in concert to deceive is unrealistic in the extreme.

-110. A legal claim for damages to a pension fund is an asset of the fund and properly protected and developed can be a very large asset.
+To think that under these circumstances Trustees would undertake to sue themselves and the third parties with whom they have worked in concert to deceive is unrealistic in the extreme. - properly protected and developed can be a very large asset.
 Like any other significant asset of a pension fund the trustees have a fiduciary duty to protect that asset and to maximize its value.
-Other public pension funds have recouped billions of dollars through lawsuits against persons and firms which damaged those funds in violation of law - including Wall Street financial houses.
+Other public pension funds have recouped billions of dollars through lawsuits against persons and firms which damaged those funds in violation of law including Wall Street financial houses.
 Most notable are the suits arising out of the Enron, WorldCom and AOL Time Warner financial collapses by which public pension funds recovered billions of dollars through lawsuits prosecuted by counsel retained by the named Plaintiffs here.
 Many public pension funds have recovered millions more via suits against vendors of investment products and service providers whose negligence or other misconduct damaged them.
 Yet, trustees here have never retained special outside counsel with expertise in such matters to evaluate the legal basis to pursue such claims and then if valid to pursue them.
 However, they did recognize the merit of the claims asserted here, as did the Commonwealth's Attorney General in moving to intervene in this action based largely on the prior FAC and endorsed the prosecution of this case by the named Plaintiffs.